wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-how-does-it-work.md

 The product rules for Apple Pay remain similar to those of the product rules from credit card payments.
 This is due to the nature of the transaction being a typical credit card payment, although through the Apple Pay gateway:

-* SSL and HTTPS are required for Apple Pay
+* A SSL secured connection (HTTPS) is required for Apple Pay to be visible

 * American Express is currently __not__ supported for Apple Pay payments